rohansaw/Covid-USElection-Correlation/README.md

 # Covid-USElection-Correlation
+## Contributors
+This is a contribution by Rohan Sawahn and Lukas Laskowski.
 ## Installation
 You need python3 for using this dashboard.
 Please install the needed packages via: ``pip3 install -r requirements.txt``.